What is the significance of the Kotel? Why do Jews gather from around the world to pour out their hearts facing this ancient stone wall?

 More appropriate, he felt, is the name Kotel HaMa’aravi, the “Western Wall.”
 This term describes the Kotel as a holy remnant of the Second Temple complex (and, in fact, the Temple Mount wall which was located closest to the Holy of Holies).
 It recalls the ancient tradition that “the Shekhinah has never left the Western Wall,” and denotes the Kotel as a symbol of the eternal nature of Israel, despite centuries of exile and persecution.
 Its unmoving stones are testimony that the Jewish people will return to their land and lofty heritage.

 When originally published, the article was mistakenly attributed to Rav Kook.
-The article was later printed in a collection of Rav Tzvi Yehudah Kook’s writings called LeNetivot Yisrael.
-Below is a translation of parts of the article, as well as the popular song that it would inspire forty years later.
+The article was later included in a collection of Rav Tzvi Yehudah Kook’s writings called LeNetivot Yisrael.
+Below is a translation of excerpts from the article, as well as the popular song that it would inspire forty years later.

-Even if the disgrace of ruin conceals its beauty, and signs of destruction are displayed prominently over it, and clouds of desolation cast shadows over its radiance; even if it is hidden behind a thicket of dark and squalid alleys, as it is shoved aside in the cruelty of its neighbors, surrounding it from all sides, trying to invade its borders, to suppress and consume its legacy.
-Nonetheless, like a stone fortress, it stands guard, without moving and without allowing its inner dignity to be sullied.
+Even if the disgrace of ruin conceals its beauty, and signs of destruction are displayed prominently over it, and clouds of desolation cast shadows over its radiance; even if it is hidden behind a thicket of dark and squalid alleys, as it is shoved aside in the cruelty of its neighbors, surrounding it from all sides, who attempt to invade its borders, to suppress and consume its legacy.
+Nonetheless, like a stone fortress, it stands guard, unwavering, without allowing its inner dignity to be sullied.
 It remains pure and exalted in the strength of its very essence...

 יש לבבות ויש לבבות. יש לבות אדם, ויש לבות אבנים.